 Potential Ramifications for Cannabis Industry and IRC Sec.
 280E

 It’s significant that Supreme Court chose not to review whether a business fine classifies as an excessive penalty.
 What’s more, the dissenting opinions in the California / U.S. Tax Court case outline a viable case against the constitutionality of Section 280E when applied to the cannabis industry.
 If the Supreme Court ever determines Section 280E to be an excessive penalty, the decision would have a huge impact on the industry.

 The determination could force the IRS to base its tax assessments on a business’s actual ability to pay.
 It would dramatically alter both existing and future tax liabilities in the cannabis industry.
 We encourage any cannabis business with outstanding tax liabilities to contact an experienced tax attorney.
 An experienced tax attorney can help you plot the best course to resolve youtax debt.

 Contact Boxelder Consulting for Additional Information

 This is quite a bit of information to take in.
-Many businesses in the cannabis industry are understandably confused when it comes to Section 280E, tax deductions, and so forth.
-These are complex topics.
+Many businesses in the cannabis industry are understandably confused by 280E accounting, tax deductions, and so forth.
+After all, these are complex topics.
 If you’re in this industry and need counsel on these issues, don’t hesitate to contact Boxelder Consulting for assistance today.
 The attorneys and tax professionals at Boxelder Consulting can help you navigate this difficult territory and give you the clarification you need to set your business straight.
 Call us today at 303-317-6111 today for more information.